Last updated on June 21st, 2020

 Food is medicine, and love is life

-I find this quote from a young person in recovery very moving, given the sufferings brought on by the illness:
+I find this quote from a young person in recovery very moving, given the suffering brought on by the illness.

 Unconditional love and acceptance

 Unconditional love and acceptance of your child is one of the most important tools in your toolkit, both for your own benefit and your kid’s.
-It’s natural for us, in our suffering, to have all kinds of judgemental thoughts, and it’s easy for them to leak out and spoil our work.
-I’m proposing to give you some of the principles that helped me, and also to be transparent about the mental twists and turns I underwent before I could be totally present to my daughter and offer her unconditional love.
+It’s natural for us, in our suffering, to have all kinds of judgemental thoughts, and it’s easy for these to leak out and spoil our work.
+I’m proposing to give you some of the principles that helped me, and also to be transparent about the mental twists and turns I underwent as I tried to be totally present to my daughter and offer her unconditional love.

 ‘Love her even when she’s down’

-I once spent an hour with a generous young woman who told me about her journey through, and out of, anorexia.
-As we parted company, I thanked her for all the tips and insights she had given me, and then I asked her, ‘What is the one most important thing I should concentrate on?
+One afternoon, when my child was very ill, I arranged to meet a generous young woman who was recovering from anorexia.
+She gave me precious insights, and as we parted company I asked her, ‘What is the one most important thing I should concentrate on?
 One thing that will make the biggest difference to my child?’